Best & Worst Honda Accord Years

 The Neutral Years: 2019

 The 2019 model is considered a neutral year for the 10th Generation Accord.
-This model year performed well in safety tests, receiving a 5-star rating for all safety tests and the 2019 IIHS Top Safety Pick.
+This model year performed exceptionally in safety tests, receiving a 5-star rating for all safety tests and the 2019 IIHS Top Safety Pick.

 However, it didn’t offer substantial improvements or changes compared to the previous model year.